MicrosoftDocs/powerapps-docs/powerapps-docs/user/collaboration.md

 [This topic is pre-release documentation and is subject to change.]

-Efficient communication is the cornerstone of every successful business.
-Power Apps helps you connect with the right people quickly by showing you who’s available and who’s currently working on a row.
-Sharing is made simple by aligning the user interface to what Microsoft Office users are accustomed to. his feature is currently available only in Opportunity, Account, Contact and Case entities
+Model-driven apps in Power Apps helps you connect with the right people quickly by showing you who’s available and who’s currently working on a row.
+Collaborate and share the way as you do in other Microsoft Office apps.

-This feature is available in the **Opportunity**, **Account**, **Contact** and **Case** table that are in customer engagement apps such as [Dynamics 365 Sales](/dynamics365/sales-professional/help-hub.md), [Dynamics 365 Customer Service](/dynamics365/customer-service/help-hub.md).

 ## Multiplayer apps

-Co-presence lets you know who is currently looking at the record by showing their avatar in the top right corner of the command bar:
+When you're working on a row such as an **Opportunity**, **Account**, **Contact** or **Case** you can also see other users that are working on the same row.
+Select a user's picture to see their online status, send an email, or start a Teams chat.

   > [!div class="mx-imgBorder"]
   > ![](media/collob-1.png "")

-Clicking on the avatar will allow you to see that person’s on-line presence, as well as start an email or a chat with them.
+This feature is only available in the **Opportunity**, **Account**, **Contact** and **Case** tables that are in customer engagement apps such as [Dynamics 365 Sales](/dynamics365/sales-professional/help-hub.md), [Dynamics 365 Customer Service](/dynamics365/customer-service/help-hub.md).

-## On-line availability and picture
+## Online availability and picture

-App users, such as the record owner, are displayed with their picture and on-line status.
+A user who owns a row, are displayed with their picture and online status.

 This features works in to user lookups and grid user columns.

   > [!div class="mx-imgBorder"]
   > ![](media/collob-2.png "")